zchee/golang-wiki/gopls.md

-`gopls` is an implementation of the Language Server Protocol (LSP) server for Go.
+`gopls` (pronounced: "go please") is an implementation of the Language Server Protocol (LSP) server for Go.
 The LSP allows any text editor to be extended with IDE-like features (see https://langserver.org/ for details).

 ## Status